 Lassell, William (1799–1880)

 Born in Bolton, Lancashire, Lassell was a successful brewer before turning to astronomy.
 He set up a private observatory at Starfield near Liverpool and developed an interest in techniques for building very large reflectors.
-In 1845 he completed a 24-inch (0.6-meter) reflector, which was the first sizeable reflector on an equatorial mount, and used it to discover Neptune's largest moon – just 17 days after Neptune itself was found.
+In 1845 he completed a 24-in (0.6-m) reflector, which was the first sizeable reflector on an equatorial mount, and used it to discover Neptune's largest moon – just 17 days after Neptune itself was found.
 Lassell also discovered Hyperion and the crêpe ring of Saturn, independently of William Bond.
 In 1851 he discovered Ariel and Umbriel.
-In the winter of 1852–53, he moved his 24-inch telescope to Malta, where, under much clearer skies than were available in industrial England he was able to observe and catalogue hundreds of new nebulae.
+In the winter of 1852–53, he moved his 24-in telescope to Malta, where, under much clearer skies than were available in industrial England he was able to observe and catalogue hundreds of new nebulae.